 If you’re investing in an on-premise ERP system, you’ll need to factor in regular infrastructure and hardware maintenance services.
 This ensures your applications continue to run smoothly and securely.

 Regular data backups and proper security setups will also safeguard your critical data.

 On the other hand, if you’re investing in a true Cloud ERP system, there’s minimal to zero hardware and infrastructure maintenance needed.

 Periodically, your ERP software vendor (e.g. SAP or Microsoft) will provide new upgrades for your ERP system.

 If you intend to upgrade your on-premise ERP system, you’ll need to set aside funds for your ERP implementation partner’s services.
 Your ERP partner will help get your ERP system and users up to speed with the latest upgrades.

 For true Cloud ERP systems however, these upgrades are usually done automatically and overnight.

 On a side note: there’s a common misconception that ERP systems are too expensive for SMEs.

-While they do cost more than your average accounting system, ERP software like SAP Business One, Sage 300 (formerly Accpac), and Microsoft Dynamics NAV (soon to be Dynamics 365 Business Central) fall within the budget range of most SMEs.
+While they do cost more than your average accounting system, ERP software like SAP Business One, Sage 300 (formerly Accpac), and Microsoft Dynamics 365 Business Central (previously Microsoft Dynamics NAV) fall within the budget range of most SMEs.